Nacala, Moçambique - Things to Do in Nacala

 Insider Tips

-Learn basic Portuguese phrases as English is not widely spoken outside tourist areas, and locals greatly appreciate the effort
+Learn basic Portuguese phrases as English is limited outside tourist areas, and locals greatly appreciate the effort

 Respect local customs by dressing modestly when visiting markets or residential areas, and always ask permission before photographing people